DigitalPublishingToolkit/NN09/md/10Rules.md

 their attention not only to the states, but also to platform operators.

 There are signs that this is happening.
 The aforementioned Facebook group, ‘Facebook Bill of Rights and Responsibilities’, is one example.
-Even Twitter is increasingly forced to respond to users’ wishes, following a wave of complaints against the company’s laissez-faire attitude to online harassment.
-Projects like ‘Europe Vs. Facebook’, initiated by Max Schrempp from Austria, try to hold platform operators responsible by invoking state regulation, and are therefore still operating within the framework of the Old Game.
+Twitter is increasingly forced to respond to users’ wishes, following a wave of complaints against the company’s laissez-faire attitude to online harassment.
+Projects like ‘Europe Vs. Facebook’, initiated by Max Schrempp from Austria, try to hold platform operators responsible by invoking state regulation.
+They are therefore still operating within the framework of the Old Game.
 Occasionally this may work, but it will not be a promising strategy in the long term.
 We will have to tie civil society directly to the processes and decisions of